kaist-plrg/jsaver/INSTALL.md

 $ unzip raw/safe-compiled.zip -d raw
 ```
 > **NOTE**: We recommend using the archived raw data because it requires more
-> than **10 hours** to create them from the scratch.
-Nevertheless, if you want
+> than **10 hours** to create them from scratch.
+Nevertheless, if you want to
-> to do it yourself, please follow the below instructions.
+> do it yourself, please follow the below instructions.

 #### 1) JSAVER